MohammadH-Cyber/MohammadH-Cyber/README.md

 - Exploitation and privilege escalation
 - Web application vulnerability analysis (XSS)
 - Security findings documentation and reporting

 ---

-## VSFTPD 2.3.4 Exploitation and Penetration Testing Report
+## VSFTPD 2.3.4 Exploitation and Penetration Testing

 **Description:**
 Exploitation of the vsftpd 2.3.4 backdoor to evaluate system security and post-exploitation risk.